PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Power Spectrum Estimators

-In the above formalism, we can compute the Fisher matrix as follows: \begin{enumerate} \item Draw a random map $a$ from a known covariance matrix $\A$. \item Filter the map by $\Si W$ and $\Ai$, both of which can be usually applied using FFTs. \item Compute the $N_{\rm bins}$ $\mathsf{Q}_\alpha[\Si W a]$ and $\mathsf{Q}_\beta[\Ai a]$ maps using FFTs, as in \eqref{eq: Q-alpha-local} or \eqref{eq: Q-alpha-global}.
-Weight the $\Ai a$ maps by $\Si W$, in real- or Fourier-space. \item Form an outer product of the $\mathsf{Q}_\alpha$ and $\mathsf{Q}_\beta$ maps as a summation in real- or Fourier-space, following \eqref{eq: fish-from-Q}.
-The bias term can also be computed in this step. \item Iterate the above steps over $N_{\rm mc}$ Monte Carlo realizations to form the trace estimates. \end{enumerate} Since computation of the Fisher matrix requires first forming $N_{\rm bins}$ $\mathsf{Q}_\alpha$ maps, the algorithm has complexity $\mathcal{O}(N_{\rm bins}N_{\rm mc}N_{\rm pix}\log N_{\rm pix})$, assuming the FFTs to be rate-limiting.
-Whilst this is slower than the estimator numerator (which involves only $(2\ell+1)$ FFTs in total), it is independent of the data and thus only has to be estimated once per choice of survey geometry and mask; furthermore, the bias term can be estimated from the same $\mathsf{Q}_\alpha$ maps.
-We note that this approach is memory-intensive (since we must hold $\mathcal{O}(N_{\rm bins})$ maps in memory; one can alternatively store only one $\mathsf{Q}_\alpha$ map at once and compute the outer product elementwise.
-This scales as $\mathcal{O}(N_{\rm bins}^2N_{\rm mc}N_{\rm pix}\log N_{\rm pix})$, but requires much fewer resources.
-Finally, we note that the bias term requires $2N_{\rm mc}$ applications of $\Si$, whilst $\F_{\alpha\beta}$ requires a further $N_{\rm bins}N_{\rm mc}$ applications.
+In the above formalism, we compute the Fisher matrix as follows (with the shot-noise term computed similarly): \begin{enumerate} \item Draw a random map $a$ from a known covariance matrix $\A$. \item Filter the map by $\Si\P$ and $\Ai$, both of which can be usually applied using FFTs. \item \resub{Compute the weighted maps $(-1)^\ell\sum_m\bar{Y}_{\ell m}(\hk)\int {\rm d}\vy\,e^{-i\vk\cdot\vy}\bar{Y}_{\ell m}(\hy)[\Ai a](\vy)$ for each $\ell$ (unless working in the distant-observer limit).} \item For each of the $N_{\rm bins}$ choices of $\alpha$: \begin{enumerate} \item Compute $\mathsf{Q}_\alpha[\Si \P a]$, using FFTs, as in \eqref{eq: Q-alpha-local} or \eqref{eq: Q-alpha-global}. \item \resub{Weight by $\P^\dagger\Sit$, and transform to Fourier-space.} \item \resub{Compute the dot-product with $\Q_\beta^{\rm asym}[\Ai a]$ as a multiplication in Fourier-space (without FFTs).} \end{enumerate} \item Iterate the above steps over $N_{\rm mc}$ Monte Carlo realizations to form the trace estimates. \end{enumerate} \resub{Assuming that the FFTs are rate-limiting, the} Fisher matrix algorithm has complexity $\mathcal{O}(N_{\rm bins}N_{\rm mc}N_{\rm pix}\log N_{\rm pix})$, \resub{with $\mathcal{O}(N_{\rm mc}N_{\rm pix}\log N_{\rm pix})$ for the bias term}.
+Whilst this is slower than the estimator numerator (which involves only $(2\ell+1)$ FFTs in total), it is independent of the data and thus only has to be estimated once per choice of survey geometry and mask. \resub{Unlike the approach suggested in \citep{2021PhRvD.103j3504P,Philcox:2021ukg}, this approach does not require holding $\mathcal{O}(N_{\rm bins})$ maps in memory, which implies that it can easily be applied to large datasets.}